 |---|---|---|

-es.nodes | localhost | Address for accessing the CSS cluster.
-You can check the private network address in the cluster list. |
+es.nodes | localhost | Address for accessing the Elasticsearch cluster. |

-es.port | 9200 | Port number for accessing a cluster.
-Generally, the port number is 9200. |
+es.port | 9200 | Port number for accessing the cluster.
+It is typically 9200. |

 es.nodes.wan.only | false | Whether to perform node sniffing. |

-es.nodes.discovery | true | Whether to disable node discovery. |
+es.nodes.discovery | true | Whether to disable node discovery.
+Retain the default setting. |

 es.input.use.sliced.partitions | true | Whether to use slices.
 Its value can be:

-NOTE: If this parameter is set to true, the index prefetch time may be significantly prolonged, and may even be much longer than the data query time.
-You are advised to set this parameter to false to improve query efficiency. |
+When this parameter is set to true, the prefetch phase may take much longer than the actual query.
+You are advised to set it to false to improve query efficiency. |

-es.resource | NA | Specifies the index and type to be read and written. |
+es.resource | NA | Target index and type. |

 es.net.http.auth.user | NA | Username for accessing the cluster.
 Set this parameter only if the security mode is enabled. |